susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ![ My quote of the day ][D7.5]
 #### Today December 9 international day of computing.  congratulations to all computer scientists♡
 ![ International day of computing ][D7.4]

+# TODAY OFFICIALLY START #60DAYSOFUDACITY

+## Day 8 - D1 #60daysofudacity : Thursday, December 10, 2020

+Tell you that from day 1 I beginsed to do a personal challenge of 30 min with this challenge, I share with you the link where I am updating it.
+Note: It is not necessary to do this, but I like to do it to have a personal commitment to myself.
+ 1. Today I made my 60 day promise with udacity.
+ 2. I continued with lesson 2 electing and analytical framework (2.7-2.8)
+ 3. My quote of the day:  Good things take time ♡

+#### My progress Day 8 - D1
+![Advance Day 8][D8.1]
+![Advance Day 8][D8.2]
+#### My quote of the day: Step by Step
+![ My quote of the day ][D8.3]